 Comparison of State Pharmacy Benefit Managers Laws

-Earlier this year, 20 states passed 31 bills to shed light on the opaque business practices of pharmacy benefit managers (PBMs).
+In 2018, 21 states passed 32 bills to shed light on the opaque business practices of pharmacy benefit managers (PBMs).
 States took varied approaches to curb prescription drug costs by regulating PBMs.
 The chart below details the PBM practices each state tackled, and how their approaches compare with NASHP’s PBM model legislation.

 |State||Bill Number||Bans gag clauses that prevent pharmacists from sharing lower-cost options||Requires PBMs to be licensed by the state||Permits or mandates disclosure of a drug's out-of-pocket costs with and without insurance and availability of generic options||Limits patient cost-sharing||Prevents price spreading, when PBMs charge plans more than what a pharmacy is paid||Requires PBMs to report pricing and rebate information to promote transparency||Miscellaneous Provisions|

 |NASHP||Model||✓||✓||✓||✓||This measure stipulates that a PBM has a fiduciary duty to a health carrier.|